 Join our sangha of the heart

-Here, at Growing Humankindness, we’ve created a sangha of the heart.
-This membership community is for heart centered seekers who self soothe with food and who want to connect with soul, deepen healing, and nurture wholeness.
+Welcome to our sangha of the heart!
+The Growing Humankindness community is a gathering space for heart centered seekers who self soothe with food and who want to nurture wholeness, connect with soul, and deepen healing.

-If you overeat to care for stress, suffer from body shame, or have a compulsive relationship with food, and you want gentle, healing support, we invite you to join our community of soul led women – and often, a few men.
+If you overeat to care for stress, suffer from body shame, or have a compulsive relationship with food and want gentle, healing support, we invite you to join our community of soul divers.

-Our members are poets and elementary school teachers, ministers and yoga teachers, healers and therapists, artists and parents, musicians and writers, nurses and doctors, midwives and doulas.
+Our members are seekers and mystics, poets and elementary school teachers, ministers and yoga teachers, healers and therapists, artists and parents, musicians and writers, nurses and doctors, midwives and doulas.

-What we share in common is a yearning to deepen presence, compassion, and healing in our relationship with food – and in our relationship with ourselves.
+What we share in common is a desire to deepen presence, compassion, and healing in our relationship with food and in our relationship with ourselves.

 Why a community?

 I’m Karly Randolph Pitman, the founder and facilitator here, and this topic is close to my heart.
-As far back as I can remember, food has been the primary way I’ve cared for my sensitivity, overwhelm, and trauma.
+Throughout my life, food has been the primary way I’ve cared for my sensitivity, overwhelm, and trauma.

 I was one of those kids who was constantly told to ‘stop being so sensitive.’
 A typical HSP, I felt everything – and often confused and terrified by what I was feeling.
 Food was my refuge: a constant, reliable place of comfort, security and care that quieted my internal distress.